-Focus on fruits and vegetables that provide health benefits, especially vitamin-rich, immune-boosting nutrients, all year-round.
+Focus on winter fruits and vegetables that provide health benefits, especially vitamin-rich, immune-boosting nutrients.
 My Top Ten will help you maximize taste and availability, while minimizing cost.

 Sweet potatoes: A good source of vitamins A, C, B6, pantothenic acid, iron, magnesium, phosphorus, potassium, copper and manganese.
-Many children love sweet potatoes when they are babies, but then lose the taste for them, probably from lack of exposure.
+Many children love sweet potatoes when they are babies, but then lose the taste for them, probably from lack of exposure to them.
 Keep sweet potatoes on the menu!
-They are great baked, roasted, whipped or as a ‘French fry’ substitute.
+They are great baked, roasted, whipped, or as a ‘French fry’ substitute.

 Broccoli: Rich in vitamins A, C, K, folate, magnesium, phosphorus and potassium.
 Steam florets, roast, stir fry, or eat raw with dip.
 If you haven’t tried Cream of Broccoli Soup, you’ll enjoy this recipe!
 P.S.
 I made it Monday night–It’s super simple, fast and the kids loved it.

 Leeks: Loaded with a host of nutrients including vitamins A, C, K, B6, folate, calcium, iron and magnesium (and more!).
 You can roast leeks or my personal favorite, use them with onion as a base to flavor a variety of soups.